Bungeishunju is a general monthly magazine founded by the author Kikuchi Kan in January 1923 (Taisho 12).

 The publication of articles on current affairs also began in the early Showa period, and what especially caught the attention of the reading public were the round-table discussions.
 Bungeishunju was able to invite to these the most prominent personalities of the time to speak on a variety of topics.

-The JapanKnowledge content comprises a full collection of all 323 issues of Bungeishunju from the founding issue to December 1950 (excepting special issues) as the Bungeishunju Archives.
-Around 90,000 pages of the original magazine will be made available in PDF format.
+The JapanKnowledge content comprises a full collection of all 323 issues of Bungeishunju from the founding issue to December 1950 (Showa 25) (excepting special issues) as the Bungeishunju Archives.
+Around 90,000 pages of the original magazine are made available in PDF format.
 These pages contain essays, fiction, and articles by over 4,000 authors and contributors published in the 28 years up to the post-war period.

 For enhanced convenience, as well as searches for headlines in article titles, searches have also been made possible by year and month of issue and author name.
 Moreover, as the full text of the body of articles, with the exception of advertisements, is given, full-text searches are also possible by keywords, proper nouns, etc. that appear in the articles.